45 Proven Remedies for Fast Pain Relief

 Popping this supplement combo won't turn down pain, but it is necessary for both proper bone health and muscle function, says Dr. Miller.
 Staying well-supplied with these nutrients will help decrease your risk of injury and prevent small problems from becoming big ones.
 These are the vitamins and supplements doctors take daily.

 A combo of ibuprofen and acetaminophen was found to be as effective at quelling short-term pain for leg and arm injuries as prescription opioids, according to research in JAMA.
 Opioid addiction is a serious issue—ask your doctor if you can begin with non-opioid treatment.
 These are the 10 signs that you're in danger of a pain pill addiction.

 Once a migraine headache hits, there are few things that can pull you back from the brink of extreme pain.
-Behold the power of cooling: Research shows that placing a frozen wrap on the front of the neck over the carotid arteries can ward off a headache.
-If you’re a regular sufferer, keep a wrap in your freezer so it’s ready when you need it.
+Behold the power of cooling: Research in the Hawaii Journal of Medicine and Public Health has found that placing a frozen wrap on the front of the neck over the carotid arteries can ward off a headache.
+If you're a regular sufferer, keep a wrap in your freezer so it's ready when you need it.

 Yes, you heard that right.
-Don’t be afraid to unleash a string of your nastiest words.
-Research in the United Kingdom has shown that repeating a swear word helped people keep their hands in freezing water longer than those saying a non-curse word.
-So, don’t fear expressing how you really feel when you stub your toe.
+Don't be afraid to unleash a string of your nastiest words.
+A study in NeuroReport found that swearing could up your pain tolerance.
+The research shows that repeating a swear word helped people keep their hands in freezing water longer than those saying a non-curse word.
+So, don't fear expressing how you really feel when you stub your toe.